 While an inning normally ends after three outs have been recorded, there are some rare cases when a so-called fourth or even a fifth out must be recorded by the fielding team to prevent runs from being scored.
 This can best be explained by way of an example:

 - With the bases loaded and one out, the batter hits a fly ball to deep right field.
 The baserunners expect the ball to fall for a base hit and are all running on the play.
 However, the right fielder makes a terrific play and catches the ball for the second out, then relays it to first base to put out the runner from first base who has not had time to return to his base.
-This is the third out, and the inning is over; however, if the runners from second and third base have already crossed the plate before the third out is recorded, their runs count, even though they have left their bases early.
+This is the third out, and the inning is over; however, if the runners from second and third base have already crossed the plate before the third out is recorded, their runs count, even though they have also left their bases early.
 Therefore, the fielders must also tag second base and third base in order to "put out" those two runners and erase their runs from the scoreboard.
-In this case, no putout or assist is granted to the defensive players recording these two extra outs, but they are still required.
-In this case, the two baserunners cannot attempt to return to the bases they left early, since the inning is already over, and as soon as they touch third base in trying to retrace their steps, the run they had potentially scored is wiped off.
+In this case, no putout or assist is granted to the defensive players recording these two extra outs, but they are still required; the two baserunners cannot attempt to return to the bases they left early, since the inning is already over, and as soon as they touch third base in trying to retrace their steps, the run they had potentially scored is wiped off.